 Now that you know how it benefits you to find internet providers by address, let's take a look at some of the other aspects of choosing how to get online.

 Back when the internet began, you only had a couple of options in terms of getting hooked up to the world wide web.
 You'd move into your new home, pick the best dial-up deal you could find, and that was that.
-As technology has advanced over the years, more and more choices have entered into the mix, making it a bit more confusing to figure out what you need.
+As technology has advanced over the years, more and more choices, including high-speed broadband internet, have entered into the mix, making it a bit more confusing to figure out what you need.

 Things you should know when shopping for DSL internet by address: